Stockton, Norfolk

-Stockton is a small village in Norfolk, England near the A146, just over 2 miles from Beccles.
+Stockton is a small village in Norfolk, England near the A146, just over 2 miles from Beccles in neighbouring Suffolk.
 It covers an area of 3.65 km2 and had a population of 59 in 25 households at the 2001 census.

 Its church, St Michael, is one of 124 existing round-tower churches in Norfolk.

 Mediaeval History

 "The little village of Stockton was once the centre of an important lordship," writes Elisabeth Crowfoot (1914-2005) in a note published in the local parish magazine.
 In Anglo-Saxon times, she notes, it was part of the manor of Earsham, belonging to Stigand, the Archbishop of Canterbury (1052-1070): "When the Saxon Archbishop Stigand quarrelled with William the Conqueror, his lands, including Stockton, were confiscated by the Crown".

 In 1140 King Stephen granted Stockton, including the manors of Ellingham, Geldeston, Gillingham, Kirby Cane, Winston and Wyndale (Windle), with the right to hold court and set up a gallows, to Hugh Bigod, the newly created Earl of Norfolk.
 In 1178, Hugh's son Ralph, the next owner, obtained exclusive fishing rights on the Waveney from Stockton to Shipmeadow, and the right to cut reeds, like those used to thatch the church (it still has a thatched roof today), and to cut rushes for strewing the floors.

 The manor passed through the last Bigod heir, Elisabeth Bigot, to her husband William Garneys, but Stockton and Geldeston did not remain long in the family's possession.
 In 1447, the year after the death of Garneys' son Ralph, they were occupied by William de la Pole, 1st Duke of Suffolk.